kibook/s1kd-tools/s1kd-newddn/README.md

 -% &lt;dir&gt;
 Use the XML template in the specified directory instead of the built-in template.
 The template must be named `ddn.xml` inside &lt;dir&gt; and must conform to the default S1000D issue (4.2).

+-a &lt;auth&gt;
+Specify the authorization.

+-b &lt;BREX&gt;
+BREX data module code.

+-d &lt;defaults&gt;
+Specify the 'defaults' file name.

+-f
+Overwrite existing file.

+-h -?
+Show help/usage message.

+-I &lt;date&gt;
+The issue date of the new DDN in the form of YYYY-MM-DD.

+-N &lt;country&gt;
+The receiver's country.

+-n &lt;country&gt;
+The sender's country.

+-o &lt;sender&gt;
+The enterprise name of the sender.

+-p &lt;showprompts&gt;
+Prompt the user for values left unspecified.

+-r &lt;receiver&gt;
+The enterprise name of the receiver.

+-T &lt;city&gt;
+The receiver's city.

+-t &lt;city&gt;
+The sender's city.

+-v
+Print the file name of the newly created DDN.

 'defaults' file
 ---------------